Radiotherapy and Oncology

 Year: 1

 This module will enable the student to gain knowledge and understanding of the physical principles and capabilities of external beam radiotherapy and X-ray imaging equipment.
-An understanding of the process of image formation, essential for safe and competent therapeutic radiography practice.
-It provides a fundamental understanding of the principles and describes the design and use of radiotherapy treatment and imaging equipment.
+An understanding of the process of image formation, essential for safe and competent therapeutic radiography practice, will also be achieved.
+The module provides a fundamental understanding of the principles of radiobiology and radiation protection.
+It describes the design and use of radiotherapy treatment and imaging equipment.

 Preparation for Radiotherapy Practice